Draggie306/EditingCheatSheets/GCSE/J277 Computer Science Complete.md

 If you don't, read below:

 Hard disk drives are separated into thousands of tracks, with thousands of segments in these tracks.
 When a file is written to a disk, it is written to the next available segment.
 Let's say you're downloading a 30GB game - and you pause it halfway through for an hour, and you download some music.
-Then, on the hard drive, you will have some of the game, and then some music.
+On the hard drive, you will have some of the game, and then some music.
 Let's say you finish the download.
-Then, there will be some game, some music, and the rest of the game.
+Then, there will be some game, some music, and then the rest of the game.
 Oh, also, how about that there were some programs updating in the background and you didn't realise!
 Then, there will be loads of 'fragmented' parts of games, programs and music, all jumbled around near each other on the disk!

 This is terrible for the computer's performance, as the head has to go to loads of physically distanced parts of the disk to read and write to.
 Defragging moves the files from all these parts to one consecutive track, where possible.
 This will load your games up a load faster!

 ![Your device cannot load this image - it may be blocked.](https://cheatsheet-assets.ibaguette.com/gcse/compsci/hard_drive.png)
 *What a hard drive is actually made from.
-Remember there can be several platters on a large drive!*
+Remember there can be several of these platters on a large drive!*

 **NOTE: Solid-state drives are not affected by fragmentation.
 Do NOT EVER try and defrag an SSD!**